zoten/elixir-for-a-better-world/README.md

 ### Climate change and sustainability

+ * [Bowery Farming](https://boweryfarming.com) ♡ private company reimagining farming from the ground up to eradicate trade-offs between quality and quantity, sustainability and scale
  * [Sero](https://sero.life/) ♡ private company leveraging nerves to build iot for intelligent energy control and optimization as part of decarbonising homes in the UK

 ### Learning platforms / systems

  * [Moodle](https://moodle.com/) ♡ open source learning management system.
 [MoodleNet](https://docs.moodle.org/dev/MoodleNet/tech/stack#Rationale_for_choosing_Elixir_for_the_MoodleNet_back-end) is the part of the stack currently built in Elixir